 Mainly Meditation Mornings

-Each session will begin at 9.30am with a recitation of the 16 Arhats sadhana.
+The day begins at 9.30am with a recitation of the 16 Arhats sadhana.
 Then there will be two sessions of calm-abiding shamatha meditation, at 10.30am and 12 noon.
 You will be given an explanation of how to settle the mind with this simple practice.

 Kagyu Ling video